 Loox focuses on photo reviews and handles schema through its widget.
 When the Loox widget is active on a product page, it adds AggregateRating data to the page's schema.

 Common issue: Loox's schema injection depends on the widget being present and loaded on the page.
 If you've customized your theme and the Loox widget isn't rendering (even if reviews show via API), the schema may not be injected.
-This is the “app installed but schema missing” scenario — reviews appear visually but Google can't see them.
+This is the “app installed but schema missing” scenario.
+Reviews appear visually, but AI crawlers can't see them.

 Fix: In your Loox dashboard, go to Settings > SEO and confirm that “Add SEO Rich Snippets” is enabled.
-If it's enabled but schema still isn't appearing, check whether the Loox widget block is actually present in your theme's product template — sometimes theme updates or template changes remove app blocks without warning.
+If it's enabled but schema still isn't appearing, check whether the Loox widget block is actually present in your theme's product template.
+Theme updates or template changes can remove app blocks without warning.

 Stamped.io